MhdMartini/SobelAnalyzer/ReadMe.txt

 call below functions

 functions:
     -  take in a noisy image as 1D array.
-Apply sobel, binarize, and pass to:
-    -  find accuracy: take in a binary image, apply different thresholds and return the best
+Apply sobel, apply different thresholds and return the best